-Promoting Rights, Inclusiveness, Dignity and Equality for LGBT in Albania – PRIDE II
+Promoting Rights, Inclusiveness, Dignity and Equality for LGBT in Albania and Kosovo – PRIDE II+

-IREX Europe is delighted to announce that the “Promoting Rights, Inclusiveness, Dignity and Equality for LGBT” project in Albania has been awarded a further two years of funding and will continue as ‘PRIDE II’!
-Building on the achievements of PRIDE I, PRIDE II aims to further strengthen the role of grassroots civil society organisations’ (CSOs) in promoting the acceptance, inclusion and protection of the LGBT minority in rural and urban Albania, with a particular focus on protecting at-risk marginalised youth LGBTs, and promoting respect for the fundamental rights of the LGBT community.
+IREX Europe is delighted to announce that the “Promoting Rights, Inclusiveness, Dignity and Equality for LGBT” project in Albania and Kosovo has been awarded a further three years of funding and will continue as ‘PRIDE II’!
+Building on the achievements of PRIDE I, PRIDE II+ aims to further strengthen the role of grassroots civil society organisations’ (CSOs) in promoting the acceptance, inclusion and protection of the LGBT minority in rural and urban Albania, with a particular focus on protecting at-risk marginalised youth LGBTs, and promoting respect for the fundamental rights of the LGBT community.

 The project includes a focus on rural areas as the situation is extremely complicated for LGBT youth (18-25 years old) outside of Tirana.
 LGBT youth are frequently the victim of bullying and often excluded and/or rejected by their family and friends for bringing ‘shame’ and dishonour to the community.
 As a result they often become depressed and either hide their sexual orientation and/or gender identity (SOGI), or if they do come out, are forced run away from home with a high risk of becoming homeless.
 Suicide rates, drug addiction and sexual exploitation is high amongst youth LGBT.
 The situation is equally worrying for the transgender community where many of the openly visible trans-persons turn to sex work as they are rejected from all parts of society and unable to secure regular employment and decent housing.